simulism/js-minicamp-homework-1/README.md

 if statements
 Boolean values (true, false)

-Variables - Just like in pre-Algebra variables represent and give you a way to refer to data.
+<b>Variables</b> - Just like in pre-Algebra variables represent and give you a way to refer to data.
 Only with Javascript those variables can be just about anything.

 Strings - Strings are a type of variable that hold alphanumeric data.